Homeric-Freedom/guides/hbot_install.md

 ## 3. Create Directory and Clone Repositories

-Set up an `hbot` directory for Hummingbot and Gateway, and clone their repositories.
+Create an `hbot` directory and clone the repositories:

 ```bash
 mkdir -p hbot